NocheVolta/FramerBottomSheet/README.md

 # Animate to other state
 panelBuilder.animateTo('top')

+# Animate to other state with default .animate function
+panelBuilder.content.animate(
+	'top',
+    options: time: 1, curve: Spring(damping: 0.1)
+)

-# Add a new state to the panel
+# Add a new state to the panel and animate
-panelVehicle.content.states.slideRight =
+panel.content.states.bgPurple =
-  x: Screen.width

-panelVehicle.content.animate('slideRight')
+  backgroundColor: 'purple'
+  options: time: 0.5

+panel.content.animate('bgPurple')
 ```